KnutOlaD/Deconv_code_data/readme.txt

 We apply a weighted linear least squares estimator and the growth-law as measurement model.
 Regularization of the solution is done using model sparsity, assuming changes occurs with a particular time-step, or tikhonov regularization (optional in code).
 The amount of regularization is optimized using L-curve analysis, but can also be selected manually based on domain-specific knowledge.
-See commentary in deconv.py for specifics and DØlven et al. (2021) for a full detailed description.
+See commentary in deconv.py for specifics and Dølven et al. (2022) for a full detailed description.

 --------------------
 DATA & FILE OVERVIEW